AstralDynamics/orca/spec/flows/tutor.md

   <img src="tutor.svg" width="400px"/>
 </a>

-The tutor flow also begins with a list of students, but they'll be presented with a mechanism for searching for and filtering these students by programme and by year.
+The tutor flow also begins with a list of students.
+Tutors will also be presented with a mechanism for searching for and filtering these students by programme and by year.

 The tutor can then select a student to view their ORAPC.